smit4shreyas/humpback-whale-identification/README.md

-# Humpback-Whale-Identification
+# Humpback Whale Identification
-Can you identify a whale by its tail?
+Can you identify a whale by its tail? :whale: